If you’re interested in purchasing shares of the best marijuana stocks, here’s what you need to know about the hot companies and investments to watch.

 Although many of the top marijuana stocks are companies strictly involved in medical and recreational cannabis, the marijuana stock market is also comprised of traditional companies that invest in cannabis products, businesses, facilities, and technologies.
 Choosing to invest in shares of businesses in the latter category can help protect you from the industry’s regulatory uncertainty in the U.S.

-What Are Some of the Best Marijuana Stocks?
+What Are Some of the Best Marijuana Stocks To Buy Right Now?

 Here are our current picks for the top marijuana stocks to buy: